Jardilou/5EOES-Embedded-Project/README.md

 # 5EOES-Embedded-Project

 **The goal of this project is to assess the course of Embedded Security describing how to operate attacks to crack a password on an embedded target using a Chipwhisperer Nano.
 The target in our case is an Arduino Uno platform flashed with an unidentified firmware image.
-Here are the instructions to the assessment : https://github.com/parastuffs/Embedded-Security/wiki#attack-the-vault.**
+Here are the instructions of the project : https://github.com/parastuffs/Embedded-Security/wiki#attack-the-vault.**

 ---